VihangiHewanayake/CSE-Analytics-Dashboard/README.md

 Colombo Stock Exchange (2006–2022).

 ## Project
 **Module:** Statistical Analysis
-**Group 3:** Fazra Farook, Shini Galabada, Poornima Wishwapathirana, Vihangi Hewanayake
-**Individual Contribution:** H.N.V.K.
-Sathsarani (S16770)
+**Individual Contribution:** Vihangi Hewanayake

 ## Individual Contribution
-This Streamlit web application was individually developed by H.N.V.K.
-Sathsarani (S16770) as an individual contribution to the group project.
+This Streamlit web application was individually developed by me as an individual contribution to the group project.
 While the group analysis focused on four selected companies, this application extends the analytical depth by: